MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d11/id3dx11effectpass-apply.md

 ---
 # <a name="id3dx11effectpassapply-method"></a>ID3DX11EffectPass::Apply-Methode

-Legen Sie den Zustand fest, der in einer Übergabe an das Gerät enthalten ist.
+Legen Sie den Zustand fest, der in einem Pass an das Gerät enthalten ist.

 ## <a name="syntax"></a>Syntax